-Scoring Rationale: A score of 80 was given because the assessments provide sensitivity analysis for the major sources of uncertainty.
+Scoring Rationale: A score of 85 was given because the assessments provide sensitivity analysis for the major sources of uncertainty.
 Informative priors are used to constrain the most uncertain parameters.
 The consequences of these assumptions on model outputs are known.
-No evidence has been provided to demonstrate that the bullets under SG100 have been attained.
+Retrospective patterns in the stock assessment have been recognized in Helser et al, 2008 and Martell, 2008.